 Although EEE virus has caused illness in just a few areas of the state, the virus has been shown to be present in mosquitoes throughout Vermont, so all Vermonters should take precautions to avoid mosquito bites.

 Symptoms of EEE typically occur four to 10 days after a bite from an infected mosquito.
 The severity of the illness is quite variable.
-Some people bitten by an infected mosquito may not become ill.
-Most people who become ill experience a flu-like illness with fever, headache, muscle aches, joint pain and fatigue.
+Some people bitten by an infected mosquito may not get sick.
+Most people who do get sick experience a flu-like illness with fever, chills, body aches, and joint pain.
 This illness can last one to two weeks.

 In rare cases, infection of the brain and spinal cord occurs, causing sudden high fever (103° to 106°F), stiff neck, and a headache that keeps getting worse.
 Inflammation and swelling of the brain, called encephalitis, can occur.
 The disease can sometimes worsen quickly.
 About one-third of people who develop encephalitis from an infection with the EEE virus will die.
 Among those who survive, many are left with mild to severe disabilities.